XORGanon/cards/README.md

-# XORG "cards" data repo
+# XORG "cards" repo

-This is a simple stash for our "cards" records that the renderer at https://mborn.eu/xorg/ uses as its database.
+This is a simple stash for our "cards" records that the renderer at https://mborn.eu/xorg/ draws on as its database.

 ### To edit
 To edit, add or expand new or existing "cards," simply open the [cards](https://github.com/XORGanon/cards/edit/main/cards) file for editing, do what you desire, and commit your changes when you're done.
 While doing so, please mind these few but vital _syntax conventions_ to make sure the renderer keeps working: